 My Question to Walter Gretzky?

-Why did he not keep playing; go for 3000 total points; he could have easily ended his career with over a 1000 goals and 2000 assists?
+Why did he not keep playing; go for 3000 total points; he could have quickly ended his career with over 1000 goals and 2000 assists?”

 Walter; said he asked Wayne the same question.